ConEmu/ConEmu.github.io/en/FAQ-1.md

 **This question covers only [console applications](ConsoleApplication.html)!**

 **A.** Certain programs work with the console's alternative buffer - e.g. telnet.exe, launched without parameters.
 A history of this issue can be read here: [Issue 65](http://github.com/Maximus5/conemu-old-issues/issues/65).
-The problem is fixed in version 120504 (the «Inject [ConEmuHk](ConEmuHk.html)» flag must be set).
+The problem is fixed in version 120504 (the ‘Inject [ConEmuHk](ConEmuHk.html)’ flag must be set).
 In previous versions, the workaround was to show the real console (CtrlWinAltSpace), and temporarily work with it.

 **A.** As a result of a ShellExecuteEx bug, on certain operating systems the console process was launched with an incorrect output buffer handle.
-To fix the problem, the «Inject ConEmuHk» flag must be set.
-If the problem persists - create a new [Issue](http://code.google.com/p/conemu-maximus5/issues/entry) with a detailed description of the problem, and attach the debug log of the launched program: «Settings -> Debug -> Shell and processes».
+To fix the problem, the ‘Inject ConEmuHk’ flag must be set.
+If the problem persists - create a new [Issue](http://code.google.com/p/conemu-maximus5/issues/entry) with a detailed description of the problem, and attach the debug log of the launched program: ‘Settings -> Debug -> Shell and processes’.

-#### Q. A program does not work in «Long console output» mode.   {#q-1-13}
+#### Q. A program does not work in ‘Long console output’ mode.   {#q-1-13}

 **A.** Certain programs don't work correctly with a long console buffer.
 Some examples are bview, Aurora, and others.
 There are multiple solutions: